 Skip to Main Content

-Senior Cat Grooming: How To Clean matted cat hair in older cats
+Senior Cat Grooming: How To Clean Matted Hair in Older Cats

 As cats age, they require more grooming attention, especially during their golden years.
 Our veterinarians at La Pine will explain why senior cats' fur can become tangled and offer safe grooming tips.